 The Guard field contains a 64b CRC computed over the logical block data.
-The polynomial used to calculate the CRC is defined in Figure 118.
+The polynomial used to calculate the CRC is defined in section 5.2.1.3.1.
 The Application Tag and Storage and Reference Space have the same definition as defined by 16b Guard Protection Information (refer to section 5.2.1.1).